The Real Estate Investment Structure Taxation Review: Netherlands

 When real estate is developed, it is subject to VAT.
 This input VAT may initially be reclaimed if the real estate is intended to be used for VAT taxable activities.
 However, if the property is (partially) used for VAT-exempt activities, the reclaimed VAT may have to be repaid.
 This must be assessed for a certain period (the VAT revision period).
 This period runs from the financial year in which the real estate was first taken into use plus nine subsequent financial years.

-If the real estate is part of a transfer of a totality of assets, also referred to as a 'transfer of a going concern', Article 37d of the VAT Act provides that the transfer is not neglected for VAT purposes, and the buyer takes on the VAT position of the seller.
+If the real estate is part of a transfer of a totality of assets, also referred to as a transfer of a going concern, Article 37d of the VAT Act provides that the transfer is not neglected for VAT purposes, and the buyer takes on the VAT position of the seller.
 If the transfer of the real estate is subject to VAT, either by operation of law or as a result of opting for a VAT taxable transfer, a new revision period will start for the buyer.
-However, if the transfer is considered to be a transfer of going concern, the current revision period will be continued by the buyer.
+However, if the transfer is considered to be a transfer of a going concern, the current revision period will be continued by the buyer.

 It is generally accepted that Article 37d of the VAT Act can be applied to transfers of leased real estate.
-As the buyer takes on the VAT position of the seller, the seller should inform the buyer of the amount of input VAT related to the previous acquisition of the real estate.
+As the buyer takes on the VAT position of the seller, the seller should inform the buyer of the amount of input VAT relating to the previous acquisition of the real estate.
 This rule and its application are subject to case law and, in certain circumstances, it may be advisable to obtain certainty from the Dutch tax authorities before the actual transfer of the real estate.

 It is possible that both VAT and real estate transfer tax are due on the same transfer of real estate.
-If VAT is due, the Legal Transaction (Taxation) Act provides for an exemption of real estate transfer tax to avoid double taxation, if:
+If VAT is due, the Legal Transaction (Taxation) Act provides for an exemption of real estate transfer tax to avoid double taxation if:

-- the transfer is taxed with VAT by operation of law (and not by way of opting for a VAT taxable transfer), and at the time of acquisition the real estate has not been used as a business asset (e.g., leasing of real estate) or it qualifies as building land; or
+- the transfer is taxed with VAT by operation of law (and not by way of opting for a VAT taxable transfer) and at the time of acquisition the real estate has not been used as a business asset (e.g., leasing of real estate) or it qualifies as building land; or

 Generally, the above-mentioned exemption from real estate transfer tax does not apply if at the time of the acquisition the real estate has been used as a business asset and the buyer is entitled to a (partial) deduction of input VAT.
-This is because in that case, there is no double taxation to be avoided.
+This is because, in that case, there is no double taxation to be avoided.